 - Promote violence;

-- Promote discrimination based on ethnicity including membership of the a minority community, marital status, gender, religion, nationality, disability, sexual orientation, or age;
+- Promote discrimination based on ethnicity including membership of a minority community, marital status, gender, religion, nationality, disability, sexual orientation, or age;

 - Infringe any patent, copyright, database right, trademark, or other intellectual property right of any other person;

 - Be likely to deceive any other person;